bids-apps/baracus/README.md

-In a first step, BARACUS runs [FreeSurfer's](http://freesurfer.net) `recon-all` command and saves the output in `{out_dir}/freesurfer/` If the data has previously been analyzed with FreeSurfer version 5.3.0, and BARACUS finds them in `--freesurfer_dir` this step ist skippen.
+In a first step, BARACUS runs [FreeSurfer's](http://freesurfer.net) `recon-all` command and saves the output in `{out_dir}/freesurfer/` If the data has previously been analyzed with FreeSurfer version 5.3.0, and BARACUS finds them in `--freesurfer_dir` this step is skipped.

 **Important:** if you use previously processed FreeSurfer data